noxdafox/pebble/doc/index.rst

       *chunksize* controls the size of the chunks the iterables will be broken into before being passed to the function.

       *timeout* is an integer or a float.
-If given, it will be assigned to chunk of the iterables.
+If given, it will be assigned to each chunk of the iterables.
-      If the computation of the given chunk will last longer than *timeout*, its execution will be terminated and iterating over its result will raise *TimeoutError*.
+      If the computation of the given chunk will last longer than *timeout*, its execution will be terminated.
+Iterating over its result will raise *TimeoutError*, all computations over the chunk will be lost.

       A pebble.ProcessMapFuture_ object is returned.
 Its *result* method will return an iterable containing the results of the computation in the same order as they were given.